pshenmic/platform-explorer/packages/api/README.md

 * epoch.totalDistributedStorageFees - total storage fees distributed in the epoch (credits)
 * epoch.totalCreatedStorageFees - total storage fees created in the epoch (credits)
 * epoch.coreBlockRewards - core block rewards for the epoch
+* epoch.blockProposers - block proposers of the finalized epoch, each `{ proposer, count }` where `proposer` is the validator ProTxHash (hex) and `count` is the number of blocks it proposed

 For the current (in-progress) epoch, live values are computed from the indexed data instead.
 For already-completed epochs they are `null`.